Better building materials for better buildings

 BEC Green is on a mission to help homeowners understand what green building materials are and where to get them.
 We also feature new green homes and speak with the wonderful builders, architects and designers who create them.

-Renovating to Passive House Plus standard produces a beautiful and low maintenance home in Brooklyn, NY.
-The home is warm in winter without standard HVAC – and produces some of its own electricity to boot!
+Renovating to Passive House Plus standard creates a beautiful and low maintenance home in Brooklyn, NY.
+The home is warm in winter without standard HVAC.

 The latest environment and green building news

 Our Most Popular Posts

 BEC Green posts about green building materials and homes our readers view the most.

 Reclaimed wood is a beautiful option for many homes that are either being renovated or built from scratch.
 Fortunately, in Ontario, there are plenty of choices.
 Reclaimed wood is often available in wider planks due to its coming from first or old-growth forests.

 Resource guides to help you navigate the complex world of better building materials, energy and water efficiency and more

 Browse green building categories